risk-first/website/menagerie/Scarcity-Risk.md

  - [Queue Theory](https://en.wikipedia.org/wiki/Queueing_theory) is all about building mathematical models of buffers, queues, pools and so forth.
  - [Logistics](https://en.wikipedia.org/wiki/Logistics) is the practical organisation of the flows of materials and goods around things like [Supply Chains](https://en.wikipedia.org/wiki/Supply_chain).
- - And [Project Management](https://en.wikipedia.org/wiki/Project_management) is in large part about ensuring the right resources are avaiable at the right times.
-We'll be taking a closer look at that in Risk-First Part 3 sections on Prioritisation and the [Project Managment Body Of Knowledge](https://en.wikipedia.org/wiki/Project_Management_Body_of_Knowledge).
+ - And [Project Management](https://en.wikipedia.org/wiki/Project_management) is in large part about ensuring the right resources are available at the right times.
+We'll be taking a closer look at that in Risk-First Part 3 sections on Prioritisation and the [Project Management Body Of Knowledge](https://en.wikipedia.org/wiki/Project_Management_Body_of_Knowledge).